 4) Add any residual actions or leftover work from this week into next week - ensuring that the actions complement your workstream.

 5) Identify the people that you need to check in with, support, or connect with next week.
 This is actually, in my experience, the most important step and biggest value of the process.
 Who needs your help and how do you help them?
-Add these notes to your organizer and set up time with people in your organization who need your help.
+Add these notes to your organization system and set up time with the people who need your help.

 6) Build your unplug plan.
 You now have the bridge into next week.
 It takes a little practice but after a few times you learn when the plan is done and the bridge is built.
 Now, identify what you will do between the time you get home until the time you return to work and be intentional about it.
 Your notes are waiting for you Monday morning, there is nothing to worry about.